FH man indicted in $6.9M scheme: feds

-A Forest Hills man was indicted last Friday for defrauding a pharmaceutical manufacturer, the U.S. attorney Eastern District of New York announced.
+A Forest Hills man was indicted last Friday for defrauding a pharmaceutical manufacturer, the U.S. attorney for the Eastern District of New York announced.

 Arkadiy Khaimov, 37, allegedly submitted approximately $6.9 million in fraudulent claims under a reimbursement program.